Examples

 Lessons

-• One strategy (MDC1) was to alter the parameters to increase (decrease) birth and death rates of the predators while decreasing (increasing) those of the prey.
-Along the axis of rr-strategies to KK-strategies, this corresponds to one species moving in one direction, with the other going in reverse.
+One strategy (MDC1) was to alter the parameters to increase (decrease) birth and death rates of the predators while decreasing (increasing) those of the prey.
+Along the axis of -strategies to -strategies, this corresponds to one species moving in one direction, with the other going in reverse.

 By the way